 The issue of who will pay the fixed £180 cost for a medical report also needs clarity.

-If someone is injured in road traffic accident, they may not have the finances to pay this fee up front and may choose simply not to pursue a claim.
+If someone is injured in a road traffic accident, they may not have the finances to pay this fee up front and may choose simply not to pursue a claim.

 This would only prevent justice being served, and could also lead to any physical injuries which need treatment worsening over subsequent years – at a greater collective cost to the NHS over time!